ankitchadha/Mist-Switch-Specific-Config/README.md

 3. Provide switch-specific parameters in "Userinput.yaml" file
 3.1.
 Insert your token
 3.2.
 Input Mist org-ID
 3.3.
-Input Mist Site-ID where the switch was added
+Input Mist Site-name where the switch was added
 3.3.
 Insert the switch-name for which custom-config needs to be pushed
 3.4.
 Insert IP address for the loopback, and various IRBs that need to be advertized with OSPF
 4. python Switch-config-with-jinja.py